atomisthq/docs/docs/authoring/examples.md

 ![setup](images/enable.png)

 After filling out the initial parameters, click `Enable Skill`.
-In the case below, the skill exposes a webhook parameter, you can copy the new webhook url fro this screen, and test it using curl.
+In the case below, the skill exposes a webhook parameter, you can copy the new webhook url from this screen, and test it using `curl`.
 This webhook parameter was configured to use basic auth.

 ```
-curl -X POST -H "Content-Type: application/json" -u slim:passwd -d '{"data": 3.14}' $URL
+curl -X POST -H "Content-Type: application/json" -u <username>:<password> -d '{"data": 3.14}' $URL
 ```

 ![setup](images/configure.png)